cjpepin/Power_Progress/README.md

 ## 1/7/2022

 Ended up using a JS library to store program sheets in.
 Sheets are able to be updated on the user and server end, as well as perform basic spreadsheet functions.
 The data is able to converted directly into a visualized form in the user's "block" page.

+Successfully deployed to Heroku!!
+Next step is to make the site/navbar functional on a phone.

 ### Goals